Linux88888/Ykk-nen2025/upcoming_matches.md

 **Key Tactical Battle**: KäPa's attacking organization against PK-35's need to secure points despite their disadvantaged position.

+**Players to Watch**: Antti Ulmanen (KäPa) projected to score 12 goals this season, making his debut; Anton Eerola (PK-35) needs to start scoring early to help overcome their point deduction.

 ### FC Lahti vs. JäPS (April 27)
 **Prediction: 2-0**

 FC Lahti begins their promotion campaign as heavy favorites against JäPS.
 Recently relegated from Veikkausliiga, Lahti brings top-tier quality and experience that should overwhelm their opponents from Järvenpää.
-Matias Hänninen's midfield control will be crucial for the home side, while JäPS will likely focus on defensive organization and look to threaten on set pieces.
+Matias Hänninen's midfield control will be crucial for the home side, while projected top scorer Severi Kähkönen will look to open his account.
+JäPS will likely focus on defensive organization and look to threaten on set pieces.
 Anything other than a comfortable Lahti win would be surprising.

 **Key Tactical Battle**: FC Lahti's superior technical quality against JäPS's defensive discipline and organization.

+**Players to Watch**: Severi Kähkönen (FC Lahti) projected to be the league's top scorer with 15 goals, making his first appearance of the season; Lauri Järvenpää (JäPS) will need to make the most of limited opportunities.

 ## Round 3 (May 3-4, 2025)